netcreateorg/lessons/_items/TraitsHistory.md

 ---
 layout: item
-title: Student Connections to Historical Character Traits
+title: Student Connections to Historical Traits
 author: "Net.Create Team"
 format: "History"
 shortdesc: "Do you want students to make deeper connections between themselves and a historical figure, or between historical figures in a reading?"
 categories: [ external references, connecting two sources, student interests, text-to-text, text-to-self ]
 tags: [  ]
 ---

+# Should I choose this template?

 Do you have a source where you want students to make deeper connections between themselves and historial figures, or between historical figures in sources?
 The Historical Figure vs. Student network template provides the opportunity to make text-to-self and text-to-text connections in the following ways:
 - make connections between themselves and figures from a historical source, specifically focusing on character traits.